Intrinsic alignments of galaxies in multiple projections: Discussion

 While the jackknife resampling technique is widely used for estimating covariance matrices, particularly in IA studies, it has known limitations.
-In the case of this work, it appears that our combined covariance matrix is only stable enough to provide robust results when using the resolution condition, described in Section \ref{sect:SNR method}.
-In the case of 125 jackknife regions, we filter out 0-3 elements in the SNR calculation for one projection, 0-7 for two and 2-9 for three, where more elements are filtered out for the quadrupole than $w_{g+}$, simple than reduced shapes and the particle cut than the high mass sample; and none of the elements that are used in fitting are filtered out.
+In the case of this work, it appears that our combined covariance matrix is only stable enough to provide robust results when using the resolution condition, described in Sect. \ref{sect:SNR method}.
+In the case of 125 jackknife regions, we filter out 0-6 (mean: 2) elements in the S/N calculation for one projection, 5-13 (7) for two and 9-17 (11) for three, where more elements are filtered out for the quadrupole than $w_\mathrm{g+}$ and simple than reduced shapes; and none of the elements that are used in fitting are filtered out.
 For 64 jackknife regions, in each case, more elements are filtered out than for 125 jackknife regions.
 Furthermore, we have seen in Appendix \ref{app:jk} that the results are sensitive to the number of jackknife regions used.
 To further investigate this, it would be valuable to compare our jackknife covariance matrix to an analytically calculated covariance matrix.
 This is a complicated task but presents a possibility for future research.
-Taking the example of \citet{Samuroff_2021}, they compare their jackknife covariance matrix to an analytically calculated matrix and find that on scales $r_\mathrm{p} > 6$\,Mpc$/h$, the jackknife tends to underestimate the variance of $w_{g+}$ by up to $\sim$ 25-50 percent for the TNG300 simulation.
+Taking the example of \citet{Samuroff_2021}, they compare their jackknife covariance matrix to an analytically calculated matrix and find that on scales $r_\mathrm{p} > 6$\,Mpc$/h$, the jackknife tends to underestimate the variance of $w_\mathrm{g+}$ by up to $\sim$ 25-50 percent for the TNG300 simulation.

-Another viable avenue of further research would include begin able to predict covariance of the analytical relations between the projected shapes of our measured ellipsoids.
-While this is outside of the scope of this work, it would provide insight into why we gain information when adding multiple projections.
+Another viable avenue of further research would include being able to predict covariance of the analytical relations between the projected shapes of our measured ellipsoids.
+While this is outside of the scope of this work, it would provide insights into why we see a gain in information when adding multiple projections.

-As many hydrodynamical simulations currently in use will have comparable or larger box sizes than TNG300, we can assume that our results can be used to measure the IA signals with a consistently larger SNR.
-Using relatively little computing power compared to the amount needed to run larger simulations, we can use the existing hydrodynamical simulations to better constrain modelling priors currently derived from these same simulations.
+As many hydrodynamical simulations currently in use will have comparable or larger box sizes than TNG300, we can assume that our results can be used to measure the IA signals with a consistently larger S/N. Using relatively little computing power compared to the amount needed to run larger simulations, we can use the existing hydrodynamical simulations to better constrain modelling priors currently derived from these same simulations.